 USE THE RESOURCES AVAILABLE AS YOU STUDY!
-We encourage you to seek help from your lecturer and course Teaching Assistants during office hours or by appointment.
+We encourage you to seek help from your lecturer and course Teaching Assistant during office hours or by appointment.
+Each week our Supplemental Instructor will offer workshops for MAC 2233 students.
 We also encourage you to use the Broward Teaching Center and OAS for group and private tutoring.
 MyMathLab offers videos and other teaching aids.